awgraves/awgraves/_posts/2018-01-17-meetup-api-data.markdown

 	![search zip]({{site.baseurl}}/assets/img/meetup_api_imgs/zipcode.png)

-6. If all your inputs were valid, the script will make all the necessary server requests, clean the data a bit, then export a CSV file in the same folder.
+6. If all your inputs were valid, the script will make all the necessary server requests, clean and organize the data, then export a CSV file in the same folder.

 	![terminal output]({{site.baseurl}}/assets/img/meetup_api_imgs/successful_output.png)

 7. That's it!
-Your are now ready to open the file in your favorite program and see what insights it contains!
+Your are now ready to open the file in your favorite program and see what insights it contains.

 	![jupyter csv]({{site.baseurl}}/assets/img/meetup_api_imgs/jupyter_csv.png)